stephenslab/toolbox/README.md

 # toolbox

-Core set of computational tools &amp; practices used in the Stephens lab to improve research productivity.
+Core set of computational tools and practices used in the Stephens lab to improve research productivity.

+For current draft, see [this Google doc](https://bit.ly/2oYXFt9),